 |20 Mbps||60 - 80ms||LTE is the technology used in the UK to provide 4G speeds.
 It has a theoretical maximum of 300 Mbps.
 Users should expect average speeds around 7-12Mbps depending on coverage.|

 It is worth noting that GPRS latency is usually quite high, making it less suitable for some types of applications where 3.5G/HSDPA may still work well.
 Where ranges of upstream speed are shown, the speed will depend on how much network capacity is assigned to 'upstream' vs 'downstream' traffic, with the typical speed more likely to be the lower one.
 The above illustrates what is available in the UK for most consumers and is not a technical summary of the protocols' capabilities.
 Protocols such as HSUPA provide faster upstream speeds, often at the cost of downstream bandwidth and faster services are to be expected over the coming years on next generation services.

-You may al so find that using 3G, your speed whilst stationary or walking is much better than if you are in a fast moving vehicle.
+You may also find that using 3G and 4G, your speed whilst stationary or walking is much better than if you are in a fast moving vehicle.
 Sometimes, trains running very fast make it difficult to use mobile broadband.

 This depends on your individual requirements.
 Generally speaking, if you browse the web, check e-mail, shop online and so on, mobile broadband will often perform well.
 If you use very 'bandwidth intensive' applications like downloading lots of music or videos, or you share the connection with family or housemates, you'll probably be better off with a fixed line connection.

 Most mobile broadband connections will use 'USB dongles' which plug into one computer.
 It is possible to share this by running some software, or you can use a mobile broadband router but this costs a bit so it is mostly used in businesses.
 If you want a broadband solution for your family in your home, fixed line broadband tends to be the better option.